EgoistDeveloper/iDocs/README.md

+⚠️ This fork lightweight version of iDocs.
+Vendor assets replaced with CDN.

 # iDocs
 iDocs is free one page documentation html template built with Bootstrap 4.
 Which helps you to create your offline and online documentation for your themes, templates, plugins and software.